Skip to main content

 function triggerMassExitWithHistoricalValidators(

-bytes memory blockHeader, // Block header from a recent valid block
+bytes memory blockHeader, // The block header from the most recent valid block

-address[] memory historicalValidators // Historical validator addresses to use for verification
+address[] memory historicalValidators // Historical validator addresses used to verify the block header

 )